wigging/chemics/README.md

 ## Usage

-The example below imports the chemics package and creates a `Gas` class to calculate the density of nitrogen gas at a pressure of 101,325 Pa and 773 K.
+The example below imports the Chemics package and creates a `Gas` class to calculate the density of nitrogen gas at a pressure of 101,325 Pa and 773 K.

 ```python
 import chemics as cm